abpframework/abp/docs/en/tutorials/todo/layered/index.md

 ### Index.js

-Open the `Index.js` file in the `Pages` folder of the *TodoApp.Web* project and replace it with the following content:
+Create a file named `Index.js` in the `Pages` folder of the *TodoApp.Web* project and replace it with the following content:

 ````js
 $(function () {